Here are ca. 120 Persian proverbs. Rigidity of ensnaring outlooks is not what is called for: add mental well-well's to sayings as you find fit.

-There are three kinds of enemy: the enemy himself, the friends of your enemy, and the enemies of your friends.
+There are three kinds of enemies: the enemy himself, the friends of your enemy, and the enemies of your friends.

 There are three things that have to be done quickly: burying the dead, opening the door for a stranger, and fixing your daughter's wedding.

 Thinking is the essence of wisdom.

 Thinking well is wise; planning well, wiser; but doing well is the wisest and best of all.

 Travel the highway, though it be roundabout – where shortcuts are dangerous.

 Trust in God – but tie your camel tight.

 We come into this world crying while all around us are smiling.
 May we so live that we go out of this world smiling while everybody around us is weeping.

 We're alive for the lack of a shroud [i.e., - because we cannot afford a funeral].

 What percolates out of the jug is what's inside it.